Fair Division with Money and Prices: Relevant literature

 \section{Relevant literature}

-Allowing cash compensations to smooth out indivisibilities of objects has been essentially ignored by the first four decades of the theoretical literature on fair division, if we except the cogent discussion by Steinhaus of what we call above the Multi Auction rule for additive utilities (\cite {St2} p.
+Allowing cash compensations to smooth out the indivisibility of objects has been essentially ignored by the first four decades of the theoretical literature on fair division, if we except the cogent discussion by Steinhaus of what we call above the Multi Auction rule for additive utilities (\cite {St2} p.
 317).

 This changed with the microeconomic discussion of the assignment problem.
-Each agent wants at most one object and utilities are only assumed increasing in money but not necessarily quasi-linear; monetary compensations can restore fairness interpreted as Envy Freeness and even a version of the competitive equilibrium with equal incomes: \cite{Sv} \cite{ADG}].
+Each agent wants at most one object and utilities are increasing in money but not necessarily quasi-linear; monetary compensations can restore fairness interpreted as Envy Freeness and even a version of the competitive equilibrium with equal incomes: \cite{Sv} \cite{ADG}.
 The quasi-linear case of the model is discussed in \cite{A} selecting a canonical envy free allocation, in \cite{CGK} for the dissolution of partnership, in \cite{KK} for adressing the NIMBY problem, and currently implemented on the user-friendly Spliddit platform \cite{GP}.

 In the assignment problem ex ante fairness is captured by the \textit{ unanimous utility}: the best equal utility in the hypothetical problem where everyone else shares my preferences (\cite{Mo3}, \cite{TT}).
 This is unambiguously the best possible guarantee and it is compatible with Envy Freeness.